 Aggregate metric: its value is automatically calculated based on records located in the territory.
 It can either be the number of such records or an aggregate (SUM, MAX, MIN or AVG) across the records by the specific field.

-Demographic metric: a pre-loaded value from data provided by the US Census Bureau.
-Available only for territories generated from the geo-library’s areas for which US Census Bureau aggregates census data, like postal code tabulation areas, counties, states and census tracts and census group block.
+Demographic metric: explore the 50,000+ metrics from the US Census Bureau’s 5-year American Community Survey.
+Available only for territories generated from the geo-library’s areas for which US Census Bureau aggregates census data, like zip code tabulation areas, counties, states, census tracts and census block groups.
+Learn more.

 In the example below we will create a group of territories generated out of counties using the Geo-library, count accounts and their cumulative monthly revenue per county, colorize counties based on the revenue metric, and show both metrics in the name of territories on the map and their data popups.